w2c/letsencrypt-esxi/README.md

 DIRECTORY_URL="https://acme-staging-v02.api.letsencrypt.org/directory"
 # Change your CA bundle if your CA is private, otherwise acme-tiny will complain about untrusted certs.
 SSL_CERT_FILE="$LOCALDIR/ca-certificates.crt"
+# Make sure to also change your OU, default is Let's Encrypt.
+OU="O=Let's Encrypt"
 # Set the renewal interval to 15 days
 RENEW_DAYS=15
 ```